somatechlat/SomaAgentHub/docs/runbooks/tool_health_monitoring.md

 # Tool Health Monitoring Runbook

 ## Overview
-Procedures for monitoring, diagnosing, and maintaining health of all tool adapters in SomaGent.
+Procedures for monitoring, diagnosing, and maintaining health of all tool adapters in SomaAgentHub.

 ## Tool Adapter Inventory